Menu-icon

 • Company: Sweetwater Creations

-• Tribe: Bad River Band of Chippewa
+• Tribe: Bad River Band of Lake Superior Chippewa

 Colors and styles vary: Each dreamcatcher is unique!
 The photos shown here are not the actual items that will be shipped.
 Colors and designs vary, and they cannot all be shown here online.
-When you purchase online, you will receive an authentic Dreamcatcher designed by Robert Sweet.
+When you purchase online, you will receive an authentic Dreamcatcher designed and made by Robert Sweet.

 Ojibwe Dreamcatcher Legend